-Your debt to income ratio is a tool lenders use to calculate how much money can be used for your monthly home loan payment after all your other monthly debts have been met.
+Your debt to income ratio is a formula lenders use to determine how much money is available for a monthly mortgage payment after you meet your various other monthly debt payments.

-For the most part, conventional loans require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Most conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, auto/boat loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Qualifying Calculator.
+If you want to run your own numbers, we offer a Loan Pre-Qualification Calculator.

-Don't forget these are just guidelines.
-We'd be thrilled to pre-qualify you to determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be happy to help you pre-qualify to help you figure out how much you can afford.